pmean/build-website/text/06/ManipulationPeerReview-06.md

 **[StATS]:** **Manipulation of peer-review publications by pharmaceutical companies** (November 21, 2006)

-> I volunteered to give a talk at a local hospital, and the topic I\'d
+> I volunteered to give a talk at a local hospital, and the topic I'd
-> like to discuss is \"Manipulation of peer-review publications by
+> like to discuss is "Manipulation of peer-review publications by
-> pharmaceutical companies.\" It would cover some of the same material
+> pharmaceutical companies."
+It would cover some of the same material
-> that was highlighted in Richard Smith\'s article in the Public Library
+> that was highlighted in Richard Smith's article in the Public Library
-> of Science \"Medical Journals Are an Extension of the Marketing Arm of
+> of Science "Medical Journals Are an Extension of the Marketing Arm of
-> Pharmaceutical Companies.\"\
+> Pharmaceutical Companies."\
 > \
 > medicine.plosjournals.org/perlserv/?request=get-document&doi=10.1371%2Fjournal.pmed.0020138\
 > \